akka/alpakka/docs/src/main/paradox/udp.md

 ### Sending

-Messages can be sent to remote destinations by using a `Udp.sendFlow` or `Udp.sendSink` which can be found in the
+Datagrams can be sent to remote destinations by using a `Udp.sendFlow` or `Udp.sendSink` which can be found in the
 @scaladoc[Udp](akka.stream.alpakka.udp.scaladsl.Udp$) factory object.

 Scala
-: @@snip ($alpakka$/udp/src/test/scala/akka/stream/alpakka/udp/UdpSpec.scala) { #send-messages }
+: @@snip ($alpakka$/udp/src/test/scala/akka/stream/alpakka/udp/UdpSpec.scala) { #send-datagrams }

 Java
-: @@snip ($alpakka$/udp/src/test/java/akka/stream/alpakka/udp/UdpTest.java) { #send-messages }
+: @@snip ($alpakka$/udp/src/test/java/akka/stream/alpakka/udp/UdpTest.java) { #send-datagrams }

 ### Receiving

-First create an address which will be used to bind and listen for incoming messages.
+First create an address which will be used to bind and listen for incoming datagrams.

 Scala
 : @@snip ($alpakka$/udp/src/test/scala/akka/stream/alpakka/udp/UdpSpec.scala) { #bind-address }